abrotman/related-domains-by-dns/rdbd-newrrs.md

 # Required Signature Algorithms

-Consumers of RDND RRs MAY support optional signing and/or verification.
+Consumers of RDBD RRs MAY support optional signing and/or verification.

-Implementations producing RDBD RRs SHOULD support optional signing of those and production of RDNDKEY RRs.
+Implementations producing RDBD RRs SHOULD support optional signing of those and production of RDBDKEY RRs.

 Implementations of this specification that support signing or verifying signatures MUST support use of RSA with